mmertama/pen/README.md

 * color c - use a given color (HTML color name or HTML color format).

+* fill c - the polygons are filles with the color until 'color' is called.

 * width w - line width.

 * close -  close current line to a polygon.